Cam Newton’s Outfit Draws Attention Upon Arriving in Foxborough

-Cam Newton, the New England Patriots‘ new quarterback came to his physical to join his new team dressed in a striped outfit that drew attention online during the July 4th holiday.
+Cam Newton, the newest quarterback for the New England Patriots, came to his physical to join the team dressed in a striped outfit that drew attention online during the July 4 holiday.
 The ensemble was vintage Newton, including one of his signature hats.

 Cam Newton Arrives in Foxborough